bsmithb2/testcafe-browser-provider-idevices/README.md

 testcafe -b idevice
 ```

 When you run tests from the command line, use the alias when specifying browsers:

 ```
 testcafe idevice:browser1 'path/to/test/file.js'
 ```

+A 'browser' is the device you'd like to test in this case.
+For simulators use "simulator.(idevicetype).(model)"

+eg testcafe idevice:simulator.iphone.8 'path/to/test/file.js'

 When you use API, pass the alias to the `browsers()` method: